-The Government of Canada shall give the Agency advance notification of intended transfers of nuclear material subject to safeguards under this Agreement out of Canada, in accordance with the provisions set out in Part II of this Agreement.
+Poland shall give the Agency advance notification of transfers of nuclear material subject to safeguards under this Agreement out of Poland, in accordance with the provisions set out in Part II of this Agreement.
 The Agency shall terminate safeguards on nuclear material under this Agreement when the recipient State has assumed responsibility therefor, as provided for in Part II of this Agreement.
-The Agency shall maintain records indicating each transfer and, where applicable, the reapplication of safeguards to the transferred nuclear material.
+The Agency shall maintain records indicating each transfer and, where applicable, the re-application of safeguards to the transferred nuclear material.